-The average monthly Social Security Income check-in 2021 is $1,543 per person.
+The average monthly Social Security Income check in 2021 is $1,543 per person.
 In the tables below, we’ll use an annuity with a lifetime income rider coupled with SSI to provide you a better idea of the income you could receive off $200,000 from the inheritance or retirement savings.
 The data will be based on the following:

 - Social Security Benefits will be based on couples at $3,086 total.

 - $200,000 annuity with an income rider providing a monthly income for life.